MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Suspend-Monitoring-Temporarily-by-Using-Maintenance-Mode.md

 ### Enable from Target System

-Maintenance mode can be enabled directly from the monitored Windows and UNIX or Linux computer by a server administrator using the PowerShell cmdlet **Start-SCOMAgentMainteannceMode**.
+Maintenance mode can be enabled directly from the monitored Windows and UNIX or Linux computer by a server administrator using the PowerShell cmdlet **Start-SCOMAgentMaintenanceMode**.
 When the administrator from an agent-managed system runs the PowerShell cmdlet, the command creates an entry in the registry which stores arguments for Maintenance Mode, such as duration, reason, comment and information like time of invocation of cmdlet.
 The comment field contains user information, specifically who has invoked maintenance mode.
 A rule that targets the agent, runs every 1 minute and 30 seconds to read this registry entry on the agent with a VBScript **ReadMaintenanceModeRegEntry.vbs**, and then marks this entry as invalid so at next invocation it will not pick this entry.
 The write action, which is part of the rule and targets the management server, takes this record and sets maintenance mode for the agent based on the record read from the registry.
 The frequency the rule runs can be overridden to a custom interval.

 **Start-SCOMAgentMaintenanceMode** has the following syntax: